brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    instances with your TYPO3 installation to differentiate them in the dashboard.

+Use Base URL and Site ID from "Matomo Integration" configuration This field is only displayed with installed and activated :ref:`Matomo Integration <matomo_integration:introduction>` extension.
+   Enable this option to use the configuration of the base URL and the site ID from the "Matomo Integration" extension.
+In this case the base URL and site ID are hidden from this tab.

 Base URL
    Enter the URL of your Matomo instance.